Temporary Ex Parte Protective Orders

 Lawyer for Temporary Ex Parte Protective Orders in Georgetown, TX

 Have you been served with a temporary ex parte protective order in Central Texas?
 You will want to immediately seek legal representation for your next court appearance.
-Contact Law Office of Michael J. Price as soon as possible.
+Contact Law Office of Price & Wiggins, P.C. as soon as possible.

 Michael J. Price is an experienced criminal defense attorney in Georgetown who defends clients accused of family violence offenses in communities all over Bell County and Williamson County, including Belton, Taylor, Hutto, Round Rock, Georgetown, and many others.